Arech/nntl/README.md

 ### How to Use NNTL
 1. Download NNTL and unpack it to some %NNTL_ROOT%
-2. Download RNGs from repository [AF_randomc_h](https://github.com/Arech/AF_randomc_h) and unpack it to %NNTL_ROOT%/_extern/agner.org/AF_randomc_h (actually it's only a single header file)
+2. Download RNGs from repository [AF_randomc_h](https://github.com/Arech/AF_randomc_h) and unpack it to `%NNTL_ROOT%/_extern/agner.org/AF_randomc_h` (actually it's only a single header file)
+3. Download latest [Boost](http://www.boost.org/) and setup correct paths in Solution's "VC++ Directories" for include and library files of Boost.
+In fact compilation of Boost is not required, it's used in header-only mode, therefore actually only include folder should be updated.
+However this may not be the case for future versions of NNTL.
-3. Download or build suitable [OpenBLAS](http://www.openblas.net/) x64 [binaries](http://sourceforge.net/projects/openblas/files) and SDK.
+4. Download or build suitable [OpenBLAS](http://www.openblas.net/) x64 [binaries](http://sourceforge.net/projects/openblas/files) and SDK.
 Place binaries in PATH or in corresponding debug/release solution folder.
 Correct paths to SDK in Solution's "VC++ Directories" property page.
-4. If your target CPU supports AVX/AVX2 instructions, update "Enable Enhanced Instruction Set" solution setting accordingly.
+5. If your target CPU supports AVX/AVX2 instructions, update "Enable Enhanced Instruction Set" solution setting accordingly.
-5. if I didn't forget anything, now you can take a look at [.\nntl\examples\simple.cpp](https://github.com/Arech/nntl/blob/master/examples/simple.cpp) to see how to build your first feedforward neural network with NNTL.
+6. if I didn't forget anything, now you can take a look at [.\nntl\examples\simple.cpp](https://github.com/Arech/nntl/blob/master/examples/simple.cpp) to see how to build your first feedforward neural network with NNTL.
 I'll write more about it later.

 Don't hesitate to ask for help, if you are interested.